Last Updated: 8/3/2023

-Generally, hearing loss is considered a scheduled member claim based upon compensation up to 50 weeks for deafness in one ear or up to 175 weeks for both ears.
-If you sustain a partial hearing loss related to your work activities, then you would receive a percentage of the above number of weeks.
-Also, your employer or their workers' compensation insurance company is required to pay for hearing aids due to a hearing loss related to work.
-Keep in mind that failing to take requested hearing tests or wear required hearing protection can result in an injured worker receiving no compensation for hearing loss.
-Also, your exposure to loud noises outside of work such as shooting, fireworks, etc. can affect your claim.
+Generally, hearing loss is considered a scheduled member claim which can provide compensation of up to 50 weeks for deafness in one ear or up to 175 weeks for both ears.
+If you sustained partial hearing loss related to your work activities, then you would receive a percentage of the designated number of weeks.
+Also, your employer or their workers' compensation insurance company is required to pay for hearing aids due to a hearing loss related to your job.
+However, failing to take requested hearing tests or wear required hearing protection can result in an injured worker receiving no compensation for hearing loss.
+Also, your exposure to loud noises outside of work such as shooting a firearm, fireworks, etc., can affect your claim.

-If in addition to hearing loss, you have ringing in your ears, a condition which is called tinnitus, then your claim will mostly like be treated differently.
-If you have a work related tinnitus injury then your claim will be evaluated on the basis of industrial disability so there are a number of factors which will determine the percentage of disability that you have based upon 500 weeks.
-For example, if you have significant hearing loss, have difficulty concentrating because of the ringing in your ears, etc. you could have industrial disability of 10%, 20% or more.
+If in addition to hearing loss, you have ringing in your ears, a condition which is called tinnitus, then your claim will most likely be treated differently.
+If you have a work-related tinnitus injury then your claim will be evaluated on the basis of industrial disability, which means there are a number of factors which will determine the percentage of disability that you have based upon 500 weeks.
+For example, if you have significant hearing loss, have difficulty concentrating because of the ringing in your ears, etc., you could have an industrial disability of 10%, 20% or more.
 If you have 20% industrial disability, then you would be owed 100 weeks of permanent benefits.
 (500 X 20% = 100 weeks).

-There will need to be experts who can prepare reports and/or testify about your hearing loss and/or tinnitus.
+An expert must conduct a hearing examination and prepare reports and/or testify about your hearing loss and/or tinnitus.
 An audiologist is an individual with a doctorate in audiology who is well qualified to provide expert testimony as to the source and extent of hearing problems.
-Sometimes this will start with an audiologist that your employer sends you to.
-This person may or may not give you a fair evaluation of your hearing loss problems so you may want to obtain a 2nd opinion on your own and may want to consider legal representation to help you through the process.
+Sometimes this process will start with an audiologist that your employer sends you to.
+This person may or may not give you a fair evaluation of your hearing loss problems, so you may want to obtain a second opinion on your own and consider legal representation to help you through the process.

-To receive a Free book entitled "Iowa Workers' Compensation - An Insider's Guide to Work Injuries" which describes Iowa work injuries including the "7 Mistakes To Avoid If You Are Hurt At Work" Call Now 1-800-707-2552 (ext.
-511) (24 Hour Recorded Message) or click on the link to request your copy.
-Why offer a Book at No Cost?
-Iowa Workers' Compensation Attorney Corey J. L. Walker practices primarily in workers' compensation law and has represented hundreds of Iowans hurt at work and has seen too many clients from Des Moines, Newton, Cedar Rapids and throughout the state of Iowa make mistakes before they had the “right” information about work injuries resulting in them losing thousands of dollars.
-Iowans hurt at work are beginning to realize that the insurance company is not there to help them and that they should have someone on their side.
+To receive a free book entitled "Iowa Workers' Compensation - An Insider's Guide to Work Injuries" which discusses Iowa work injuries, including the "7 Deadly Mistakes To Avoid If You Are Hurt At Work", Call Now 641-792-3595 or click on the link to request your copy.
+Why offer a book at no cost?
+Iowa workers' compensation attorney Corey J. L. Walker practices primarily in workers' compensation law and has represented hundreds of Iowans hurt at work.
+He has seen too many injured employees from Des Moines, Newton, Cedar Rapids and throughout the state of Iowa make mistakes before they had the “right” information about work injuries, resulting in them losing thousands of dollars.
+Iowans hurt on the job are beginning to realize that the insurance company is not there to help them and that they should have someone on their side.
 Finally, you can learn about work injuries in the comfort of your own home with no cost, risk or obligation.
-For immediate assistance call 641-792-3595 and ask for Corey.
+For immediate assistance call (641) 792-3595 and ask for Corey.